ClimateSmartAgCollab/DRT_Design_Document/README.md

-# DaRT (Data Request Tracker)
+# DRT (Data Request Tracker)

-DaRT is an end-to-end platform for managing data access negotiations between requestors and dataset owners.
+DRT is an end-to-end platform for managing data access negotiations between requestors and dataset owners.
 It streamlines how research teams discover questionnaires, submit structured requests, collaborate with owners, negotiate license terms, and archive the final agreements.
 The project is delivered as a full-stack monorepo that contains the production application, infrastructure assets, and supporting documentation.

 ---